-Our audit committee exercises its pre-approval authority over audit and non-audit services rendered by our independent registered public accounting firm, Marcum LLP, as a general practice.
+In considering the nature of the services provided by Marcum LLP and Ernst & Young LLP, our audit committee determined that such services were compatible with the provision of independent audit services.
+Our audit committee discussed these services with Marcum LLP and Ernst & Young LLP and management to determine that they were permitted under the rules and regulations concerning auditor independence promulgated by the SEC to implement the Sarbanes-Oxley Act of 2002, as well as the Public Company Accounting Oversight Board.
+Our audit committee required that all services performed by Marcum LLP and Ernst & Young LLP be pre-approved prior to the services being performed.
 Pre-approval may also be given as part of the audit committee's approval of the scope of the engagement of the independent auditor or on an individual, explicit, case-by-case basis before the independent auditor is engaged to provide each service.
 The pre-approval of services may be delegated to one or more of the audit committee's members, but the decision must be reported to the full audit committee at its next scheduled meeting.

-The audit committee has determined that the rendering of services other than audit services by Marcum LLP is compatible with maintaining the principal accountant's independence.
+During the fiscal years ended December 31, 2020 and 2019 all services by Marcum LLP and Ernst & Young LLP, respectively, were pre-approved in accordance with these procedures, and our audit committee continues to require that all services performed by Ernst & Young LLP be pre-approved in accordance with these procedures prior to the services being performed.

-OUR BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE RATIFICATION OF MARCUM LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.
+OUR BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE RATIFICATION OF ERNST & YOUNG LLP AS OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.